A Cluster Ranking Model for Full Anaphora Resolution: Conclusions

 \section{Conclusions}

 In this work, we presented the first neural network based system for full coreference resolution also covering singletons and non-referring markables.
-Our system uses an attention mechanism to form the cluster representations using mention salience scores from the mentions belonging to the cluster.
+Our system uses an attention mechanism to form the cluster representations using mention importance scores from the mentions belonging to the cluster.
 By training the system on oracle clusters we show that a cluster ranking system can be trained 5x faster, and faster than a mention-ranking system with a similar architecture.
 Evaluation on the {\CRAC} corpus shows that our system is 5.8\% better than the only existing comparable system, the Shared Task baseline system that used the gold mentions.
-Further evaluation on the {\CONLL} corpus shows our system achieves on that corpus, for the subtask in which singleton and non-referring expression detection are excluded, a performance equivalent to that of the state-of-the-art \newcite{kantor2019bertee} system.
+The evaluation on {\PD} shows the same trend.
+Further evaluation on the {\CONLL} corpus shows our system achieves on that corpus, for the subtask in which singleton and non-referring expression detection are excluded, a performance equivalent to that of the SoTA \newcite{kantor2019bertee} system.
 We also demonstrated that a large improvement on non-singleton coreference chains can be made by training the system with additional singletons and non-referring expressions.